iPad Information for 1st Year Parents / Guardians and Students of Carrigallen Vocational School 2022 – 2023

 The new Junior Cycle underpins digital learning as one of its core aspects, acknowledging the demands of an increasingly digitalised society and workplace.
 Wellbeing, which is a unit within the new Junior Cycle, stresses the importance of the student feeling safe and secure within the school environment and we feel that the use of certain apps and software do not comply with this.

 Sites like Facebook and Twitter are completely blocked on the school server.
-Other specific social media and communication apps are forbidden for use during school time (Snapchat etc…).
+Other specific social media and communication apps are also prohibited from use during school time (Snapchat etc…).
 A list of downloaded or purchased apps downloaded by each individual student can be retrieved from the school server if necessary.
-Students may use these apps on their mobile phones or home PCs / laptops at home or during the holidays but it is expected that they are neither downloaded or used in school.
+Students may use these apps on their mobile phones or home PCs / laptops at home or during the holidays but it is expected that they are never used or active / visible on their devises in school.
 Spot checks will be carried out and sanctions will apply.

 Expectations for Parents \ Guardians